 ISSUE WHY IT MATTERS TO YOUR WORK WHAT IS ESSENTIAL RESOURCES/POLICIES USE OF HARVARD NAME Ensures that any implied association with the University is appropriate, accurate, and non-endorsing.
 NOTE: Faculty cannot provide/approve use of Harvard's or its Schools' or units' names and/or Insignias (see use of name request guidance).
-No sponsor/third party use of Harvard's names, logos, etc. without prior written approval from the Trademark Program (trademark program@harvard.edu).
-Policy on the Use of Harvard Names/ Insignias Any use of Harvard's name, logo, trademark, etc. Use of Name Inquiries GOVERNING LAW/VENUE Ensures laws and related venues for dispute resolution are favorable to Harvard and its ability to effectively litigate on our behalf.
+No sponsor/third party use of Harvard's names, logos, etc. without prior written approval from the Trademark Program (trademark_program@harvard.edu).
+Policy on the Use of Harvard Names/ Insignias Any use of Harvard's name, logo, trademark, etc. Use of Name Inquiries GOVERNING LAW/VENUE Which laws will be applied to agreement disputes (governing law), and where the arbitration/litigation to resolve disputes will take place (venue) Ensures laws and related venues for dispute resolution are favorable to Harvard and its ability to effectively litigate on our behalf.
 Massachusetts law and venue are always preferred.
-Office of General Counsel Which laws will be applied to agreement disputes (governing law), and where Other governing laws/venues may be acceptable when statutorily required (e.g., for state university systems) or due to specifics of the project involved and associated risks guidance the arbitration/litigation to resolve disputes will take place (venue)
+Other governing laws/venues may be acceptable when statutorily required (e.g., for state university systems) or due to specifics of the project involved and associated risks Office of General Counsel guidance